-The PhD program has two tracks, with a minimum of 63 credits each, which emphasize study design, measurement, quantitative analysis, and data interpretation.
+The PhD program in Epidemiology has two tracks, with a minimum of 61 credits each, which emphasize study design, measurement, quantitative analysis, and data interpretation.

 Social/behavioral epidemiology recognizes that many of the major diseases affecting today’s population are related to lifestyle, and that the behaviors themselves (and their determinants) are an important endpoint for epidemiologic study.
 Diet and nutrition, exercise, and use of legal drugs — especially tobacco and alcohol — are among the most important contributors to disease, death, and disability in developed countries.